 Has it really been 13 years since Deltron 3030’s debut album?
 Where does the time go?
-When Del The Funky Homosapien, Dan The Automator and Kid Koala introduced the futuristic rap project back in 2000 it was a watershed moment for hip-hop – maybe not the mainstream kind that sells a bazillion records, but it made enough of an impact among indie-rap kids that it was the subject of a small batch micro-brew more than a decade later(http://beeradvocate.com/beer/profile/10099/76781), which should stand for something.
+When Del The Funky Homosapien, Dan The Automator and Kid Koala introduced the futuristic rap project back in 2000 it was a watershed moment for hip-hop – maybe not the mainstream kind that sells a bazillion records, but it made enough of an impact among indie-rap kids that it was the subject of a small batch micro-brew more than a decade later, which should stand for something.
 So, why did the sequel take 13 years to complete?
-Well, I don’t know what the hold-up was (sessions began back in 2005) but now that I hold Event 2 in my hands I feel like the delays sapped the energy out of the project, because there’s a noticeable drop-off in quality.
+Well, I don’t know what the hold-up was (sessions began back in 2005) but now that Event 2 is here, it’s evident that the delays sapped the energy out of the project.

 |1.||“Stardate” (featuring Joseph Gordon-Levitt)||1:23|

 |5.||“Lawnchair Quarterback Part 1” (featuring David Cross and Amber Tamblyn)||0:57|

 |6.||“Melding of the Minds” (featuring Zack De La Rocha)||4:04|

 |7.||“The Agony” (featuring Mary Elizabeth Winstead)||3:21|

 |8.||“Back in the Day” (featuring The Lonely Island)||1:28|

 |9.||“Talent Supersedes” (featuring Black Rob)||3:38|